 Along with the prenatal consider taking Vitamin B, Omega 3 and Probiotics.
 Consult with your doctor before you decide to take these vitamins to decide if they are right for you.

 - Omega 3 is an antioxidant and helps to fight free radicals in your body.
 But to reduce mercury intake instead of getting a fish omega 3 supplement, you can get flax seed.
+Check out this Vegan Flaxseed Oil Omega 3 supplement on Amazon.

 27. EAT HEALTHY WHEN YOU CAN